Teldarheimur/telda-code/lib/std.md

 ## Return-value

-Return value is stored in `r1` or in the beginning of stack space which has to allocated by the caller.
-Esentially one of the stack arguments will get overwritten with the return value.
+Return value is stored in `r1` or in the beginning of stack space which has to be allocated by the caller.
+Essentially one of the stack arguments will get overwritten with the return value.

 ## Caller-saves